 But remember, safety is just one piece of the puzzle.
 Durability, insulation, and overall usability matter just as much.

-For me, the Hydro Flask takes the top spot because I use it every day.
+For me, the Coldest bottle takes the top spot because I use it every day.
 But depending on your needs, you might find another option that suits you even better!

 Jeremiah Kowalski